Hestabit/payments/readme.md

 1).
 For PayPal (if `PAYMENT_TYPE` == paypal in .env)

-	a).
+i).
 For payment through PayPal

 	//for shipping details 						(Optional)
 	$shipping = \Payment::shipping();